Kenji776/SFDestructiveChangesGenerator/readme.txt

 ignoreDeployErrors (boolean)
 --allows deployment to continue even if some items fail.

+doDeploy (boolean)
+-- controls if any deployment (validate only or actual deploy) happens, or if the XML files are generated and thats it.

 checkOnlyMode (boolean)
 --will only validate that the deployment will succeed but not do it if true.